kevinychen/snap2/README.md

 After the Wikinet is generated, the methods in the [Wikinet.java](snap-server/src/main/java/com/kyc/snap/wikinet/Wikinet.java) file and the Python [wikinet](snap-python/wikinet.py) functions can be used.

+### Apps Script

+To use Snap with Google Sheets, create a new project and copy the `Code.gs` and HTML files in [this directory](snap-apps-script/).
+Then publish the project and install it:

+1. Open the Publish menu and select "Deploy as Sheets add-on..."

+1. Fill in the information and click "Update web store draft", then "Publish changes".
+Wait a few minutes for the changes to propagate.

+1. Click "Return to Dashboard" in the resulting screen, click the add-on in your listings, and click "Free" to install.
+The Snap add-on can now be added to any of your Google Sheets by opening the Add-ons menu and selecting "Manage add-ons...".

 ### Python

 To use Snap's Python functions, add the following to your `.bashrc`: